 Food coming out?
 Time to be aggressive and push to the front.
 Time for a walk?
 Get up and make sure it happens.
 Strangers at the door?
 Time to get to the front and guard the house.

-Chows are not easy to train so they need to be socialized and trained when young and easier to work with.
+Chows are not easy to train, so they need to be socialized and trained when young to be easier to work with.
 Most breeders recommend Chow Chows be purchased and trained only by experienced owners.
-So, although they are good medium sized guard dogs, they are not the easiest guard dog to work with.
+So, although they are good medium-sized guard dogs, they are not the easiest guard dog to work with.
 If you fit the Chow Chow profile, and you can deal with the hair, they are an awesome dog to choose.

-Kerry Blue Terrier
+3. Kerry Blue Terrier

-This Irish dog is not popular, nor is he easy to get a hold of in most of the world, but he is a good farming and a great medium sized guard dog.
+This Irish dog is not popular, nor is he easy to get ahold of in most of the world, but he is a good farming and a great medium-sized guard dog.
 Kerry Blues are also one of the breeds that do not shed much, but since their coats grow continuously they do need regular grooming.

 Dogs are usually less than 18 kilos (about 40 pounds) but they are solid enough to act as guards.
-Puppies are black but become more blue (grey, actually) as they age.
+Puppies are black but become bluer (grey, actually) as they age.
 They are prone to a few genetic diseases but usually live to about 10.

 Breeders like to point out that the dogs have a good sense of humor and are good with kids and a lot of fun for their family.
 They are not good with other dogs, and require obedience training, but are such good guards that they have even been used as police dogs.
 That is impressive for a medium-sized dog.

-One of the best medium sized dog breeds for an apartment, the Standard Schnauzer can also be trained as a personal protection dog or used as a guard.
+One of the best medium-sized dog breeds for an apartment, the Standard Schnauzer can also be trained as a personal protection dog or used as a guard.
 They are a lot more energetic than some of the good apartment dogs, but they do not shed much, and if groomed regularly are pretty easy to maintain.